HallidayInc/HallidayApiPrivyReactExamples/README.md

 # Halliday API Examples with Privy Wallet

 Halliday Payments API integration examples using a Privy wallet.
 This project uses the Vite React template and the Privy React SDK.
 The Halliday API is accessed over HTTP directly without using the SDK.
+To connect the Privy wallet to the app, Ethers.js 6 is used with the Privy React SDK.

 ### Keys